1 person favorited this theater

 The bingo operation eventually closed and it lay empty and derelict for several years until the local Council purchased it in 1981.

 It was refurbished and re-named the Princess Theatre (after the Princess of Wales-Lady Diana Spencer; who later actually visited the theatre with her two sons in December 1988 to see the pantomime "Cinderella").
 The Princess Theatre re-opened on 5th July 1981 with a live show and operated a mix of live performances and cinema use.
-In August 2013, films had been dropped from the programming.
+In August 2013, regular film shows had been dropped from the programming, but continued with special one day screenings.

 Just login to your account and subscribe to this theater